dragonfly-science/dragonfly-website/content/news/2023-07-17-nokome-bentley/content.md

 study, and on into my working career, I became more and more interested in fish population dynamics, statistical modelling, and computer programming.”

-In 1996, Nokome founded Trophia Ltd, a fisheries research company.
+In 1996, Nokome founded Trophia, a fisheries research company.
 He worked on fisheries data analysis, modelling and stock assessment of many species for 20 years including New Zealand rock lobster and Indian Ocean tuna.